 Hussain was first enrolled in a "gateway" class until his level of French was sufficient to enter the 3rd high school class with focus on math and sciences.
 Just like for his sisters and his brother the beginnings were not easy for Hussain.
 He did not understand the language, did not dare to ask the others for help, "so as to not disturb them," he told us.
 But after 2 months, he finally opened up to his classmates, and made friends.

 In January 2016, they arrived in Grez-Doiceau where they live today.
-Hussain is educated at CEPES Jodoigne.
+Hussain finished his secondary at CEPES Jodoigne.
+Since September, he started his second year as an industrial engineer after a remarkably successful first year.
 Everything is going well.
 He is motivated, studies a lot.
 For the future, he dreams of joining a college to become an industrial engineer.